For good deals on cheap 9mm ammo go to

 This is unquestionably the world's most popular pistol round.
 For this reason it has been the subject of a lot of experimentation, because 9mm ball, used by every army in the Western world, is a mediocre manstopper.
 Jacketed hollowpoints are a must if one wishes to rely on the 9mm as a defense round.
 Use ball ammo for practice only.

-9mm ammunition is available in two pressure levels, standard and "+P." The latter should only be used in newer guns (made since 1985 or so) and is best used sparingly.
+Civilian 9mm ammunition is generally available in two pressure levels, standard and "+P." (There is also +P+ ammo, usually restricted for police use only.)
+The +P ammo should only be used in newer guns (made since 1985 or so) and is best used sparingly.

-I will only deal with commercially available ammunition; there are specialized loads available only to law enforcement personnel.
-Civilians should not worry, as there are commercial loads as good or better than anything restricted to law enforcement usage.
+I will only deal with commercially available ammunition.
+Civilians should not worry, as there are commercial loads as good as anything restricted to law enforcement usage.

-I will now tell you the best 9mm Luger load for self-defense: it is the Cor-Bon 9mm 115 grain +P Jacketed Hollowpoint.
-This is the most powerful and street-proven manstopper available in this caliber.
-It is a high velocity (1350 fps) and high pressure round, more effective than any load restricted to law enforcement use, such as the Federal 9BPLE.
+The top rated 9mm Luger load for self-defense is the Cor-Bon 9mm 115 grain +P Jacketed Hollowpoint.
+It is the most street-proven manstopper available in this caliber.
+It is a high velocity (1350 fps) and high pressure round, more effective than loads restricted to law enforcement use, such as the Federal 9BPLE.

 Unfortunately, it is also likely to jam many older guns.
 For this reason I add a table at the end of the 9mm section discussing round suitability for different guns.
 Modern hollowpoints may either (a) jam, or (b) be too powerful for some older guns.
 This load is suitable only for First Class pistols (see table).